tdg5/stats-learning-notes/chapter-04-classification.md

 interest since it mainly captures the ratio of positive and negative classifications in the given data set.

-Similar to linear regression, dummy variables can be used to accommodate qualitative predictors.
+Similar to linear regression, [dummy variables][glossary-dummy-variable] can be used to accommodate qualitative predictors.

 #### Multiple Logistic Regression